rohithr8484/Mezo-Defi-IQ/README.md

 **Capital-efficient access to MUSD**

 Enables users to access and deploy MUSD quickly for liquidity needs, trading, and advanced DeFi strategies—without traditional collateral friction.
 Modular design allows users to borrowing, swaps, and liquidity pools provisioning across protocols.

-**Deposited BTC**

-Users can deposit BTC which can be converted to MUSD for bitcoin based loans

 **Risk-aware portfolio optimization**